How Much Food To Feed A Dog - A Puppy To Adult Canine Feeding Guide

 In general, the amount you need to feed a dog is related both to their age and their ideal weight.
 In all cases, you should try to offer your pup the best dog food adapted to their needs.
-High-quality dog food has all the nutrients your friend needs to stay healthy and happy.
+High-quality dog food has all the nutrients your furry friend needs to stay healthy and happy.

 PRO TIP: Your dog should eat according to their size, weight, activity level, age and the type of food you’re feeding them.

 As a rule of thumb, dogs need about 1/3 cup of dry food per day for every 5 kilograms of weight.
-Keep in mind puppies could need 2x or even 3x as much, depending on the breed and age.
+Keep in mind puppies may need 2x or even 3x as much, depending on the breed and age.

 A good starting point is reading the label of your chosen food.
 Weigh your dog and follow the manufacturer’s guidelines for a couple of days.
-If you see your dog leaves food on their bowl, or seems hungry even after eating, adjust the quantities as needed.
+If you see your dog leaves food on their bowl or seems hungry even after eating, adjust the quantities as needed.